oVirt/ovirt-site/source/feature/networklinking.html.md

 *   **Plugged**

-    * **Wired** - The Vnic is defined on the VM and connected to the Network.
+    * **Link State- Up** - The Vnic is defined on the VM and connected to the Network.

         * Observed as the vnic is located on its slot and a network cable is connected to it.

         * This is the only state on which the state of the VM Network Interface is 'Active'.

-    * **Unwired** - The Vnic is defined on the VM and isn't connected to any network.
+    * **Link State- Down** - The Vnic is defined on the VM and isn't connected to any network.

         * Observed as the vnic is located on its slot but no network cable is connected to it.

 *   **Unplugged** - at this state the Vnic is defined on oVirt-engine only

-    * **Wired** - once the Vnic is plugged it will automatically be connected to the Network and become 'Active'.
+    * **Link State- Up** - once the Vnic is plugged it will automatically be connected to the Network and become 'Active'.

-    * **Unwired** - once the Vnic is plugged it won't be connected to any network.
+    * **Link State- Down** - once the Vnic is plugged it won't be connected to any network.

 The oVirt-engine's user will be able to configure the Vnic state to any of the mentioned above by any of the following methods: